📑 Table of contents

 🚧 The real limits of no-code

 But no-code has its limits.
-And knowing them is essential to making the right decisions.
+And knowing them is essential for making the right decisions.

 1. Performance and scalability

-The problem: No-code applications generate "generic" code that isn't optimized.
-At a small scale, it's invisible.
-At a large scale, it becomes apparent.
+The problem: No-code applications generate "generic" code that is not optimized.
+On a small scale, it's invisible.
+On a large scale, it shows.

 Metric No-code (Bubble) Custom code